Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Results and discussions

 Before discussing the fits, let us derive an analytic understanding.
 The tension is quantified as in \cref{eq:bayes-D1D2}, where we use $\mathcal{L}_{\rm KM}$ as in \cref{eq:L-KM} and we compare two models - distinguished by a completely flat prior and a prior informed by the \ic{} fit - on the same \kmn{} data point.
 Given that the \ic{} prior suggests that the number of expected events at \kmn{} is $N\approx N^{\rm prior}_{\rm IC}/\Delta_{\rm diffuse}$, our Bayes factor can grow linearly with $\Delta_{\rm diffuse}$.
 This quantifies the tension and allows us to understand if the data can be combined for the diffuse model.
 Knowing the full posteriors of the two models, this can be done numerically.
-We perform the fit to \ic{} data, as opposed to taking the results of the collaborations as was done in Ref.~\cite{titans}, as we do not expect our normalization of the flux to perfectly match that used by the collaboration.
-We only consider through-going events, taking the last $31$ bins in the right panel of Fig. 1 of \cite{Abbasi:2021qfz}, using the quoted model for the atmospheric muon background, plus one empty high energy bin between $\SI{10}{\peta\electronvolt}$ and $\SI{400}{\peta\electronvolt}$ (where we assume negligible atmospheric background).
+With our approach, it is possible to perform the fit to \ic{} data, and we have no need to take the results of the collaborations as was done in Ref.~\cite{titans}.
+In particular, we do not expect our normalization of the flux to perfectly match that used by the collaboration.
+We take the reconstructed muon energies from the track events in the last $31$ bins in the right panel of Fig. 1 of Ref.~\cite{Abbasi:2021qfz}, using the quoted model for the atmospheric muon background, plus one empty high energy bin between $\SI{10}{\peta\electronvolt}$ and $\SI{400}{\peta\electronvolt}$ (where we assume negligible background).
 We take a flat prior on both the normalization $\phi_0$ and the spectral index $\gamma$ of the flux, and take the likelihood to be Poissonian in each of the bins as in \cref{eq:L-IC}.
 As far as \kmn{} is concerned, we take the same flat prior, but we only consider one bin between $\SI{10}{\peta\electronvolt}$ and $\SI{400}{\peta\electronvolt}$.
 We perform a Monte-Carlo Markov chain (MCMC) analysis \cite{emcee}, whose results we show in \cref{fig:diffuse-fit}.
 We refer to the neutrino flux of \cref{eq:NeutrinoFlux}, where $E_\ast$ is taken to be $100\,\TeV$.
 As expected, there is a large degeneracy between the normalization and the slope of the spectrum from the point of view of \kmn{}, as they have only observed one event.
 The values of the parameters that maximize the \ic{} likelihood are \beq \gamma_{\rm ML} = 2.46\pm0.05 \quad \phi_{0,\,\rm ML} = 0.10\pm0.01\,, \eeq